chrisy781/Computer_Vision_Group_27/readme.md

 *Figure 6: Shows the YoloV4 detection results on 4 randomly chosen images from the test set*

-Testing the 4 random images from the original testset (figure 6) gave varying but for the most part successful results with golf balls being detected and having probabilities north of 79%.
-It also stands out that the images on the top-left of figure 6 shows high confidences on locations where no golf balls are present and thus being false positives.
-The hypothesis for this is the loss of only 0.5 with could become even lower when more training is performed and that way possibly solving this troubling result.
+Testing the 4 random images from the original testset (figure 6) gave varying but for the most part successful results with golf balls being detected and having probabilities north of 67%.
+It also stands out that the images on the top-left of figure 6 shows high confidences on the most nearby golf ball location but does not detect the second golf ball also on the buttom-right image only shows 2 out 3 golf balls.
+The hypothesis for this is the loss which is only 0.55 and thus could become even lower when more training is performed and that way possibly solving this troubling result.

 ### 4.2 Pre-processing Test Images results
 ![Normal](/figures/pre_processing_results_done.jpg)